Running away from any problem only increases the distance from the solution. The easiest way to escape from the problem is to solve it.

 Applying ACT in Group Therapy

-ACT can be applied on an individual level, but it is also effective when delivered via a treatment group.
+Acceptance and Commitment Therapy can be applied on an individual level, but it is also effective when delivered via a treatment group.
 The Association for Contextual Behavioral Science acknowledges the effectiveness of group ACT treatments for anger, depression and general anxiety, social anxiety, chronic pain, and for struggling adolescents.

 The Houston Group Psychotherapy Society reiterates the effectiveness of group ACT therapy, noting that the group setting can provide opportunities for clients to connect and learn from one another, receive the validation they may desperately need, and practice constructive vulnerability.